jkorb/logicalmethods.ai/content/textbook/sat/index.md

   $p$) from any other clause.

-  An important thing to note here is that applying unit propagation, we can end up with an **empty claus**.
+  An important thing to note here is that applying unit propagation, we can end up with an **empty clause**.
 For example, applying unit propagation to:
   $$\Set{\Set{\mathsf{RAIN}},\Set{\neg\mathsf{RAIN}}}$$
   gives us $$\Set{\Set{}}.$$ If this happens, it tells us that the CNF is **unsatisfiable**.
 This is because we still need to find a way of making the